Passer au contenu principal

 La psychose post-partum (psychose puerpérale ou psychose postnatale) est une maladie mentale grave qui survient dans les jours ou semaines suivant l'accouchement.

-It is treated as an emergency, often requiring hospital admission, ideally to a mother and baby unit.
+• Treatment typically involves hospital admission, often to a mother and baby unit.

 Qu'est-ce que la psychose postpartum ?